ianbishop/userevents.github.io/4.2/docs/dsl.md

 Patterns are, at their core, just a series of event collections and endpoint interactions.
 Interactions are different based on the endpoint being communicated with, but all interactions follow the same form.
-The following verbs are available for endpoint interaction (but not all may be available for the endpoint):
+The following verbs are available for endpoint interaction (but not all may be available for each endpoint):

-* fetch
+* fetch - pauses the pattern and passively awaits for specific data to be sent into CxEngage
-* perform
+* perform - performs a given action for an endpoint
-* create
+* create - triggers the creation of something using a given endpoint
-* update
+* update - updates a record associated with an endpoint
-* delete
+* delete - deletes a record associated with a given endpoint

 Each interaction type takes the same form: